-We believe everyone has the right to live the way they want to, as long as it does not affect the others around them.
-This is means that we expect our residents to be tolerant, accepting and respectful of others.
+We believe everyone has the right to live the way they want to, as long as it does not affect others around them.
+This means that we expect our residents to be tolerant, accepting and respectful of others.

 What is anti-social behaviour?

 Anti-social behaviour (ASB) is behaviour by a person which causes or is likely to cause harassment, alarm or distress to one or more persons not of the same household as the person (Antisocial Behaviour Act 2003 & Police Reform and Social Responsibility Act 2011).

 You are responsible for making sure that you, the people living in your home, your visitors and your pets do not harass or cause a nuisance to others in or near your home.
 "Near your home" includes neighbouring estates or properties, footpaths, roads, communal areas, stairs, lifts, landings, entrance halls and gardens.

 - Shouting, screaming, swearing, drunkenness, making indecent or offensive gestures.

 - Environmental nuisance including litter.

 - Abandoned vehicles and frequently carrying out major repairs to vehicles.